tyclauss/event-bot/README.md

 Future abilities would include specifying specific time periods and filtering by interpretting services.

+Python scripts have been added in /src/corpora/ & /src/dbs/ in order to consume the APIs set up to provide access to our Oracle APEX database.

 # Botfuel README

 # Sample bot used in the [FacetedSearch module](https://docs.botfuel.io/dialog/modules/faceted-search)